 Both Darren and Daniel have young families and so operate by a strong sense of family-orientated values.
-They are not interested in PCM becoming an institution, but rather to be a boutique investment and research firm that retains its independence and heart for the families & corporate partners it serves.
+They are not interested in PCM growing for the sake of growth, but rather to be an investment and research firm that retains its independence and heart for the families & corporate partners it serves.

 Darren Brind (Chief Executive Officer, Director)

 Darren has over 25 years of financial services experience across corporate banking, financial planning, stockbroking and funds management.
 This experience has been gained through both large institutions and smaller boutique businesses in roles varying from sales, compliance, product creation and management through varied financial environments.

 In addition to his role as a Portfolio Manager on PCM's Investment Team, Darren provides leadership across all facets of the PCM Business and its development.